JC-336/NucleCount/README.md

 JPEG (.jpeg, .jpg)
 PNG (.png)

-Note, current version supports immumofluorescent images with nuclei labelled blue.
-Future releases will be include the ability to detect nuclei labelled with other colors such as green or red and ideally from immunohistochemical images.
+Note: the current version supports immunofluorescent images with nuclei labeled in blue.
 To run the script:
 ```bash
 python nuclei_detector.py
 ```
-Results will be saved to the output folder: /n Visualization images for each processed image
+Results will be saved to the output folder:
+Visualization images for each processed image
 CSV file with nuclei counts